Budgeting7 min read

 1. 50% for Needs

-These are your non-negotiable expenses — the bills and necessities that keep your life running:
+These are the non-negotiables - the bills and necessities that keep your life running: rent or mortgage, utilities, groceries, health insurance, car payments or transit, and minimum debt payments.

 2. 30% for Wants